 * Plan ahead so that you are not lost and overwhelmed each day.
 The programming schedule will be online ten days to two weeks prior to Comic Con.
 They’ll release one day’s worth of scheduling each day over 4 days, instead of releasing the entire schedule at once.
 You are most likely not going to be able to do everything that you want to do.
 So just be grateful that you are able to come in the first place and that way you can’t be disappointed.

-*Bring: Money, food/snacks & water (Ralphs Supermarket is open 24 hours on Market St & 1st), comfortable walking shoes, hat/sunglasses, sunscreen, hand sanitizer, gum/mints, aspirin, allergy medication, camera (charge it and bring your charger), cell phone (charge it and bring your charger if your battery dies quickly), iPod (charge it), your wi-fi card (just in case you do not want to deal with the slow wi-fi available in the exhibit hall and Hall H as well as the hot spots around San Diego), book/nook/kindle, portable chair/small blanket/pillow (If you will be waiting in line for panels, specifically overnight), playing cards, notepad/pens/sharpies, business cards, deodorant, jacket/sweater, bag or backpack to carry food/snacks/drinks and freebies (if you don’t stop in the exhibit hall on Preview Night and get one of the few free collectible bags at certain booths).
+*Bring: Money, food/snacks & water (Ralphs Supermarket is open 24 hours on Market St & 1st), comfortable walking shoes, hat/sunglasses, sunscreen, an umbrella (to block the sun in addition to rain), hand sanitizer, gum/mints, aspirin, allergy medication, pepto bismol (you never know if you’ll eat something that will give you an upset stomach), camera (charge it and bring your charger), cell phone (charge it and bring your charger if your battery dies quickly), iPod (charge it), your wi-fi card (just in case you do not want to deal with the slow wi-fi available in the exhibit hall and Hall H as well as the hot spots around San Diego), book/nook/kindle, portable chair/small blanket/pillow (If you will be waiting in line for panels, specifically overnight), playing cards to keep you and those around you busy, notepad/pens/sharpies, business cards, deodorant, jacket/sweater (there is strong air conditioning inside of the convention center), bag or backpack to carry food/snacks/drinks and freebies (if you don’t stop in the exhibit hall on Preview Night and get one of the few free collectible bags at certain booths).

 *Get plenty of sleep each night (and depending on your schedule, you may need to get up way before the sun rises).